 You can find out more about drop-shipping eCommerce at How to start a drop-shipping site.

-5. Professional webinar host
+5. Professional Webinar Host

 Are you trained or qualified at something, anything?
 Personal trainers and fitness experts, doctors, lawyers, yoga instructors, plumbers, electricians, etc, can take their skills online.

 Offer free webinars that focus on teaching people how to do stuff.
 Build up a loyal following, and then offer paid webinars or memberships for more advanced training, workshops, or online courses.
 The trick here is to build up trust and authority before attempting to charge.
 Perhaps even present online workshops in conjunction with a local college or chamber of commerce.

 Provided you have the requisite qualifications that show you are an expert in a given field, there is no reason you can't become the "go to person" - and make plenty of cash in the process.

-6. Freelance consultant
+6. Freelance Consultant

 I love working as a freelance consultant.
 I get to work on interesting new projects all the time - I'm currently developing an OO PHP ACO (Ant Colony Optimization) solution to the mTSP (multiple Traveling Salesman Problem) with constraints, using the Google DM (Distance Matrix) API, for a leading real-time fleet tracking and management company.